jjmchew/jjmchew.github.io/RB109/studyNotes.md

                             # 9     second (line 6)
   second                    # 10    main (line 10)
   ```
+  - methods, blocks, procs, lambdas all use the same call stack

 - method calls can be passed as arguments to other methods (the returned value from the method will be used as the argument value)
 - e.g., `puts "hello"` : is a method invocation where you're passing in a string 'hello' as an argument